cdktf/cdktf-provider-googlebeta/docs/googleOrgPolicyPolicy.csharp.md

 - *Type:* string

-If `"TRUE"`, then the `Policy` is enforced.
+If '"TRUE"', then the 'Policy' is enforced.

-If `"FALSE"`, then any configuration is acceptable.
+If '"FALSE"', then any configuration is acceptable.
 This field can be set only in Policies for boolean constraints.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.36.0/docs/resources/google_org_policy_policy#enforce GoogleOrgPolicyPolicy#enforce}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.37.0/docs/resources/google_org_policy_policy#enforce GoogleOrgPolicyPolicy#enforce}

 ---